72mins/rlog/README.md

 ./target/release/rlog
 ```

+You will have to move the `rlog` executable to the root of the project, so it has access to the `posts`,
+`templates` and `static` directories.

 To host the project on a server, you will need to configure a reverse proxy to forward requests to the
 service running the project.
 I will not go into detail on how to do this, as it is out of the scope of this
 project.
 Creating, running and hosting a service is not unique to rlog.